 - All students must obey instructions received from the Headmaster, Teachers and Assistants.

-- All students must return to their houses from the céilí at the appointed time and are not permitted to leave thereafter prior to 9.00am on the following morning.
+- • All students must return to their dorms from the céilí at the appointed time and are not permitted to leave thereafter.
 This also applies to students taken out for the day or part of the day by Parents/Guardians.

 - Possession or use of tobacco, alcoholic drink or addictive substances is prohibited.
 Students are not allowed to enter a licensed premises.